-- 4.2.1 To devolve LGF, the Accountable Body ensures that there is a Service Level Agreement in place with the respective Partners which sets out the minimum requirements and expectations relating to the grant allocations, including but not limited to: - (a) Providing grant funding to the relevant Partner for all schemes within its area approved by the Accountability Board following independent technical appraisal; - (b) Devolving responsibility for all relevant requirements, including clawback provisions if applicable, as may be specified or intended by the grant awarding body; - (c) All Government grant conditions shall be adhered too; - (d) Any monitoring or reporting requirements;; and - (e) Committing the Partner to be responsible for any project overspend. - 4.2.2 With regards to Skills funding, the Accountable Body ensures that there is a Grant Agreement in place, on similar terms to the Service level Agreement, between the Accountable Body and the respective College before any funding is released. - 4.2.3 The Accountable Body will only transfer funding for the purpose of delivering the schemes for which the grant has been allocated, if the following conditions are met: - (a) The grant allocation must have been approved by the Accountability Board, in line with the Business Case development and Value for Money assurance process as set out in Section 5.5 and 5.6 below; - (b) A copy of the respective Service Level Agreement or grant agreement, signed in accordance with the requirements of the agreement, has been sent to the Accountable Body's Section 151 officer; and - (c) The Accountable Body is in receipt of the grant from the Government. - 4.2.4 The Section 151 officer of the council is required to carry out the normal stewardship role in terms of monitoring and accounting in respect of that funding and will be responsible for providing regular reports to the Accountable Body and the SELEP Capital Programme Manager to enable quarterly reporting to the Accountability Board and Central Government.
+- 4.2.1 To devolve LGF, the Accountable Body ensures that there is a Service Level Agreement or Grant Agreement in place with the respective Partners which sets out the minimum requirements and expectations relating to the grant allocations, including but not limited to: - (a) Providing grant funding to the relevant Partner for all schemes within its area approved by the Accountability Board following independent technical appraisal; - (b) Devolving responsibility for all relevant requirements, including clawback provisions if applicable, as may be specified or intended by the grant awarding body; - (c) All Government grant conditions shall be adhered too; - (d) Any monitoring or reporting requirements;; and - (e) Committing the Partner to be responsible for any project overspend. - 4.2.2 With regards to Skills funding, the Accountable Body ensures that there is a Grant Agreement in place, on similar terms to the Service Level Agreement, between the Accountable Body and the respective College before any funding is released. - 4.2.3 The Accountable Body will only transfer funding for the purpose of delivering the schemes for which the grant has been allocated, if the following conditions are met:

+- (a) The grant allocation must have been approved by the Accountability Board, in line with the Business Case development and Value for Money assurance process as set out in Section 5.6 and 5.10 below; - (b) A copy of the respective Service Level Agreement or grant agreement, signed in accordance with the requirements of the agreement, has been sent to the Accountable Body's Section 151 officer; and - (c) The Accountable Body is in receipt of the grant from the Government. - 4.2.4 The grant for each LGF Project will be paid to the Partner on a quarterly basis in advance, through the submission of a Transfer Request Form by the Partner. - 4.2.5 The amount of LGF transferred to the Partner in relation to an LGF Project will not exceed the LGF planned spend approved by the Accountability Board. - 4.2.6 The Partners Section 151 officer or equivalent responsible financial officer is required to carry out the normal stewardship role in terms of monitoring and accounting in respect of that funding and will be responsible for providing regular reports to the Accountable Body and the SELEP Capital Programme Manager to enable quarterly reporting to the Accountability Board and Central Government.